 We place the utmost importance on the safety of our guests, crew and the communities we visit.
 We operate all our vessels to meet and exceed the requirements of SOLAS and International Management Code for the Safe Operation of Ships and for Pollution Prevention ("ISM Code"), the international safety standards which govern the cruise industry.
 Crew members are trained in the Company's stringent safety protocols, participating in regular safety trainings, exercises and drills onboard every one of our ships to familiarize themselves and become proficient with the safety equipment onboard.
 In order to expand our public health protocols, we have developed an Infectious Disease Management System that our crew members are trained on prior to returning to service.
-These policies were certified and audited to DNV's Certification in Infectious disease including, but not limited to COVID-19, norovirus, acute gastroenteritis, influenza and influenza-like illnesses.
+These policies were certified and audited to DNV's Certification in Infection Prevention which further enhances our outbreak prevention and response to all types of infectious disease including, but not limited to COVID-19, norovirus, acute gastroenteritis, influenza and influenza-like illnesses.